 throughout the USA, and I myself have personally trained close to 20 so

 far.
-In the city of Miami, I recommend Jeff at Miami Animal Removal, who I know personally, and
+In the city of Miami, I recommend Steve at Miami Animal Removal, who I know personally, and

 who I trained.
 He can usually come out same-day, often very quickly, to

 catch your unwanted snake(s).

 I like this wildlife removal company, and I think they are your best bet